-The form is attached to the taxpayer’s Form 1040 series return to determine the allowable credit amount.
+The form is attached to an individual or business tax return (Form 1040 series or applicable business return) to determine the allowable credit amount based on statutory eligibility requirements.

 Purpose and Use